MicrosoftDocs/power-platform/power-platform/enterprise-templates/finance/sap-procurement/administer/saperp-connector/setup-microsoft-entra-id-with-certificates.md

 > [!NOTE]
 > CN=TESTUSER01 should be the first parameter.

-You should now have a root cert, an intermediate SNC Cert, an intermediate Users Cert, and a certificate to identify the user cert.
+You should now have a root cert, an intermediate SNC (short for Secure Network Communications) Cert, an intermediate Users Cert, and a certificate to identify the user cert.

 Verify the chain with the following command: